Giulio Gallazzi: Business career

+In 2017 he became the major shareholder of Alcione Milano SSD.
+During his ownership, Alcione clinched his first promotion to professional football in 2024.

-Today he is one of the major shareholders of Gruppo Banca del Fucino[3], an Italian bank specialising in S.M.E. market.
+In 2022 he became one of the major shareholders of Gruppo Banca del Fucino, an Italian bank specialising in S.M.E. market.

 Achievements

-He was a keen American Football player (1984–1989), winning both the Italian championship in Super Bowl VI (1986 - Warriors Bologna) and European championships in Helsinki (1987 - Italian National Team) captaining the Italian team.
+He was a keen American football player (1984–1989), winning both the Italian championship in Super Bowl VI (1986 - Warriors Bologna) and European championships in Helsinki (1987 - Italian National Team) captaining the Italian team.
 He was voted MVP in 1988.

-In 2010, he received the prestigious Business Internationalisation Award from the British Government (www.uk-italybusinessawards.it).
+In 2010, he received the prestigious Business Internationalisation Award from the British Government.
 To celebrate the success of Entrepreneurial Initiative that has chosen the United Kingdom as a key market for their international business development.